h-parker/movie-buzz/README.md

 ## Findings

 ### What can you expect to spend on a _good_ movie?
 We defined a 'good' movie to be a movie that has a Rotten Tomatoes Critic rating of over 75%.
-When we plotted this, calculated a five number summary, and found the mean, we saw that [SUMMARY GOES HERE]
+When we plotted this, calculated a five number summary, and found the mean, we saw that [SUMMARY GOES HERE] HELLO

 ![budget](https://github.com/h-parker/movie-buzz/blob/master/wise_budget.png)